ssingh95jhu/Cold_Ischemia_Injury_Molecular_Characterization/5.Figure2/README.md

-### Contents of folder Figure1
+### Contents of folder Figure2

-This folder contains the codes to generate images used in sections B-E of Figure1 of the main article section.
+This folder contains the codes Fig2_E and Fig2_F-G-H to generate images used in sections E and F-H of Figure2 of the main article section.

-Note: Images M and N of the Supplementary Figure1 can be generated using the same codes as Figure1E (as demonstrated here).

-The data necessary to run the codes can be found at zenodo ID: xxxx